Updated: February 7, 2020

 If you follow my age formula in Part 1 – then you’ll notice that dividing your investments in low, moderate and high-risk assets is already an act of diversification.

 It is important to diversify investments, or to “put your eggs in several baskets”, to minimize your risks.
 That is because, if ever one investment performs poorly, your other investments can hopefully, make up for those losses and still net you with a positive balance.
+Diversification is common in industries like pensions so as to avoid losses, you can read their approach here.

 How To Diversify Investments